The Last Kingdom of Al Andalus (The Play)

 MORAIMA.

-I shall die with those veritable words, but my sorrow shall linger within me I sense, as if I have known death beforehand.
+I too shall die with that vow upon my lips—yet my sorrow shall linger, as though I have tasted death already.

 MUHAMMAD.